uni-v-cc/learn/docs/creator/intro.md

 # 👋 Welcome!

-Thanks for choosing Uni-V.CC!
+Thanks for choosing Uni-VCC!

 This section is meant to help you learn important things about how the platform functions and what requirements it has to enable you publishing custom assets!

 ## Prerequisites

-Before you start uploading your creations to Uni-V.CC you must first apply for creator!
+Before you start uploading your creations to Uni-VCC you must first apply for creator!

 After logging in (learn more in [Accounts](../user/basics/account.md) page), please go to your Dashboard.